2026 Brampton Film Showcase - BAO

 Directed by Paul-Daniel Torres

-Two years from their first night together, Willie & Marisol have their “first date.”
+Two years after their first night together, Willie & Marisol have their “first date.”
 As they navigate a “post-pandemic” Toronto, they sift through who and what they’ve become amidst the circumstances, grief, and secrets that have kept them apart.
 Together, they discover if there can be love after loss.
-Starring TIFF 21′ Rising Star Emma Ferreira and Tiff Next Wave Alum Paul-Daniel Torres.
+Starring TIFF 21′ Rising Star Emma Ferreira and TIFF Next Wave Alum Paul-Daniel Torres.

 Duration: 13:38